-The Green Light Project was started by the Yale Humanist Community, a 501(c)(3) that works to build community at Yale and beyond, as an initiative to create a light-based art installation that will serve as a gift to the city of New Haven.
-Symbolizing the hope and beauty of the human spirit, this sculpture will complement the Christmas tree, menorah, and manger scene that adorn the New Haven Green annually, but serve as a nonreligious expression of human potential, representing our shared humanity.
+The Green Light Project was started by the Yale Humanist Community, a 501(c)(3) that provides connection for the non-religious at Yale University and Southern Connecticut, grounded in ethics and respectfully bridging philosophical divides through understanding.
+This is an initiative to create a light-based art installation that will serve as a gift to all people, seasonally displayed on the Green in the heart of the Greater New Haven Community.
+Symbolizing “people united by values rather than divided by beliefs,” the hope and beauty of the human spirit is captured in this sculpture that complements the Christmas tree, menorah, and manger scene, which adorn the New Haven Green annually.
 During the coldest and darkest season of the year, this piece of public art will go up annually to celebrate our ability as human beings to come together and create light and warmth, and share a message of unity across lines of difference.

 This project is being created for the community and by the community.
 If you’d like to support the costs of the sculpture, please consider making a donation below:

 After a lengthy process, open to all interested artists whose designs and approaches were thoughtfully considered, Edwin “Ted” Salmon was chosen to create the Green Light Project sculpture.
 Mr. Salmon is a metallurgical sculptor with a fabrication studio in East Haven, CT.
 His work graces the Marriott Hotel in downtown Brooklyn, NY, is on permanent display at the Ellison Center for the Arts in Duxbury, MA and is available at Green Gallery in Guilford, CT.